nomnomab/Quick-Scene/README.md

 ## Usage

 ### Scene placement
-When holding Ctrl+Shift in a scene, you can bring up the placement gizmo.
+When holding Shift+A in a scene, you can bring up the placement gizmo.
 This placement gizmo will dictate where the new object will be placed.
 Once a point has been determined, left-click to bring up the Add Window.
-- Holding Ctrl+Shift+Alt will use origin placement instead.
+- Holding Shift+X will use origin placement instead.

 ![Add Window](Assets~/add_menu.jpg)